Semester Abroad Academic Information

 Your disciplinary status may affect your eligibility to study abroad.
 You may not be eligible to study abroad if you currently stand charged or are charged prior to the beginning of your study abroad semester with a violation of a University regulation under the University of Pennsylvania's Code of Student Conduct or Code of Academic Integrity, or if there is a pending, current, or outstanding disciplinary matter (academic integrity or conduct).

 When a charge results in probation, suspension-not-imposed, or suspension, you may be eligible to study abroad during a future semester after the expiration date of the sanction.
-Students must provide confirmation from the Office of Student Conduct or Sexual Violence Investigative Office that the terms and conditions of their sanction(s) have been met before receiving Penn Abroad approval to study abroad.
+Students must provide confirmation from the Center for Community Standards and Accountability (CSA) or the Associate Vice President for Equity and Title IX Office (AVP) that the terms and conditions of their sanction(s) have been met before receiving Penn Abroad approval to study abroad.
 If there are new charges during the period of the sanction, approval to study abroad may be rescinded.

 While you are studying abroad, you are required to observe the laws of the host country and all academic and disciplinary regulations in effect at the host institution.
 Further, while abroad, you remain concurrently enrolled as a degree candidate at the University of Pennsylvania and, consequently, continue to be subject to Penn's Code of Student Conduct and Code of Academic Integrity.